walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 > What can sentiment analysis like this tell us about the objects that we study?

 As with any form of text analysis, the potential uses range as widely as your imagination.
-One compelling recent [use of sentiment analysis](http://varianceexplained.org/r/trump-tweets/) sought to gauge the degree of
+One compelling recent [use of sentiment analysis](http://varianceexplained.org/r/trump-tweets/) sought to gauge the degree of control that Donald Trump's campaign had over his Twitter account.
+By